CalVTP Field Training: Healdsburg Open Space/Community Fuels Reduction Project

 Thursday, April 13, 2023 10:00am to 3:00pm in Healdsburg, California

-This intermediate-level training is focused on the complexities associated with successfully permitting the Healdsburg Open Space and Community Fuels Reduction Project, located on Healdsburg Ridge in the heart of the WUI in Healdsburg, California.
-Attendees will learn about the background and context of project, which fuels reduction and mechanical treatments were used for fuels mitigation, and how this project contributes to fuels and vegetation management at the wildland urban interface.
+This intermediate-level training focused on the complexities associated with successfully permitting the Healdsburg Open Space and Community Fuels Reduction Project, located on Healdsburg Ridge in the heart of the WUI in Healdsburg, California.
+Attendees learned about the background and context of project, which fuels reduction and mechanical treatments were used for fuels mitigation, and how this project contributes to fuels and vegetation management at the wildland urban interface.

 Trainers